 The general rule of thumb is that those who are higher spenders and have a good credit score typically choose cards with annual fees.
 This is because the higher rewards that those cards offer usually make them worth it by offsetting the cost of the annual fee.

 On the other hand, those who spend less every month and/or have a lower credit score usually opt for credit cards with no annual fees.

-After deciding between annual fee or no annual fee, it’s time to decide what types of rewards you value most.
+After deciding between an annual fee or no annual fee, it’s time to decide what types of rewards you value most.
 Some cards simply offer cash back, while others offer travel points, hotel points, airline points, and many other types of rewards or points.
 You need to make sure that the card category you are applying for rewards you with something you will use.

 If you don’t like to travel, don’t sign up for travel rewards cards!